TSAsmilex/Azure-AZ900/Recopilacion preguntas Azure.md

     __c) Azure Advisor__

+    __*Anotacion:__ Azure Advisor evaluates your Azure resources and makes recommendations to help you improve reliability, security, and performance, achieve operational excellence, and reduce costs.

 19. Tradewind Traders has recently migrated some of their data and resources to Azure cloud services, you are familiarising yourself with the various mechanisms to create resources in Azure.
 You have been asked to create some resources in Azure using PowerShell.
 You currently have a Windows 10 computer that has the Azure PowerShell module installed.
 Does this configuration support the creation of resources in Azure?

     __a) Yes__